bleaktwig/yuadrem-wiki/docs/kins/hume.md

 While this varies from culture to culture, in general a hume is considered an adult between 14 and 16 years.
 Due to high child mortality, life expectancy averages to 25 years.
 For those who reach that age, they have a reasonable chance of reaching 50 to 60 years.
 Sorcerers are well known for extending their lives, and it is not unusual for them to live even more than a century.
 <!-- NOTE.
 The downside of this are all the negative effects of Pheter use in the body, Nix sickness, deformed bodies + strange appendages, etc. -->

 Humes are a gendered kin, and usually have one child at a time.
-Previous to the Schism<!-- TODO.
-Link. -->, childcare was left to the women of the families, in particular to each child's mother.
+Previous to the [Schism](../history.md#war-of-spring), childcare was left to the women of the families, in particular to each child's mother.
 This varies among cultures, but communal childcare is the norm after the Penance.

 ---
 ## Gat Culture